FSGodwinF/Wella-School-Assessment-One/README.md

 Features
 Responsive Design: The web application is fully responsive, ensuring a seamless experience across different devices.
 Form Input: Users can enter data through a form.
-Data Table: Display entered data in a table format with options to edit and delete entries.
+Data Table: Display entered data in a table format.
 Custom Styling: The application includes custom styling for form elements, table, and buttons.
 Sticky Header: The header remains fixed while scrolling for easy navigation.